-The project recognizes the interrelated dimensions of poverty and discrimination and uses an integrated approach that supports women to improve their income, education, self-confidence and family health.
-For 2017- 2020 the key outcomes are:
+We empower women to achieve their social and economic potential by facilitating Single Women’s Groups to increase community participation and providing training and loans to initiate income-generating projects.
+The project recognises the interrelated dimensions of poverty and discrimination and uses an integrated approach that supports women to improve their income, education, self-confidence, and family health.

 During our 2017 project evaluation, women’s group members said:

 - “Being a member of the Women’s Groups has given us bonding, purpose in life and provided access to financial help from our own Women’s Groups and Peoples’ Bank organised by the project… Our self-esteem has been enhanced, self-respect increased and social acceptance is evident.”

 - “Earlier I used to be worried about my future, now after joining the group I am relieved and have hope.”